ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 A graph is *connected* if there exists at least one *path* (see below) between every pair of vertices.

-We can also roughly categorize graphs by the number of expected edges they have:
+We can also roughly categorise graphs by the number of expected edges they have:
 - In a *sparse* graph the number of edges are small, something like $E \in O(V)$, and the average number of edges per vertex is close to constant.
 - In a *dense* graph the number of edges are large, something like $E \in O(V^2)$, and the average degree grows with the size of the graph.
 - The most extreme case of a dese graph is *complete*, with every vertex having a direct edge to all vertices, in which case $O(E) = O(V^2)$.